$100K scholarship gift to aid first-generation students at the School of Pharmacy - NewsBreak

 5,637 gifts totaling $15.5 million to support the University’s fifth Day of Giving on March 9.

-The post $100K scholarship gift to aid first-generation students at the School of Pharmacy appeared first on West Virginia Daily News .
+The post $100K scholarship gift to aid first-generation students at the School of Pharmacy appeared first on The Hinton News .

 Comments / 0